 Have you ever noticed that ‘confession’ and ‘believing’ are reversed in v10, as compared to v9?
 Why is that?
-Because in v9 Paul is following the order of his quotation from Deuteronomy which he gives in the previous verse, v8: “The word is near you, in your 1. mouth and in your 2. heart.”
+Because in v9 Paul is following the order of his quotation from Deuteronomy which appears in the previous verse, v8: “The word is near you, in your 1. mouth and in your 2. heart.”
 But when Paul comes to v10, he puts “believing in the heart” first, followed by confession with the mouth.
 Why?
 Because this is the actual order when a person comes to Christ.
 A person is declared righteous – justified – when they “believe in the heart”.
 And to that nothing can or needs to be added.
 The confession before men that follows – and the word signifies “public confession of allegiance” (BDAG 4.) – is the proof of a person’s justification, not its cause.

 But doesn’t the text imply that confession is required to be saved?
 Doesn’t it say, “With the mouth confession is made unto salvation“.
 But salvation in this verse is wider than the immediate salvation of the soul.
 It is complete and final salvation.
 The verse is saying that those who are justified – one evidence of which is confession before men – will be fully and finally saved.
 Let me quote a few commentators on this point: